2024 Edition

 1. an individual with an advanced degree in human services and appropriate certification and/or licensure by the designated authority in their province is available to provide clinical supervisory guidance to direct service personnel;

-2. crisis hotline personnel have immediate access to clinical supervision, when applicable; and
+2. personnel conducting clinical assessments have immediate access to clinical supervision, when applicable; and

 3. procedures outline how to access this clinical support.